 3) Your German CV should have a similar look and feel.
 This way, the cover letter, and CV will appear as one fluid job application package.

-Do I Really Have To Follow These Rules?
+11) Do I Really Have To Follow These Rules?

 No, of course not!
-Our guidelines are here to help you write a good cover letter that’s more likely to get you noticed by German employers.
+Our guidelines are simply here to help you write a good cover letter that’s more likely to get you noticed by German employers.

 The sky’s the limit.
 A unique cover letter will help you stand apart from other candidates.

-Make sure there are no spelling or grammatical errors, get the company name and other details right, and if you can, have a second or third pair of eyes to review your cover letter.
-This can be a friend, partner or even, a paid professional.
+Make sure there are no spelling or grammatical errors, get the company name and other details right, and if you can, have a second or third pair of eyes review your cover letter.
+This can be a friend, partner, or even, a paid professional.
 Proofreading is essential, as if you’ve been staring at the same documents for hours, it can be super easy to miss out on small mistakes you might’ve made.

 This advice might sound really obvious and basic, but trust me, I’ve seen tons of job applications with errors on them.
 I must also confess that I once put the wrong company name in a cover letter and somehow still got several interviews with them.
 Miracles happen, folks! 🤣

-Anyway avoid sloppy mistakes if you can and make sure your German cover letter is top notch.
+Anyway, avoid sloppy mistakes if you can, and make sure your German cover letter is top-notch.

-What I recommend?
+What do I recommend?
 Join my Facebook community of more than 8,000 people and ask someone there for a cover letter exchange.
 Another person can review your cover letter and give you feedback and you can do the same for them.